-- 1. The following criteria may be taken into consideration for the purpose of granting exemptions, reductions and rebates: - indigent status of the owner of a property; - income of the owner and/or household on a property; - Owners temporarily without income - The services provided to the community by public service organisations - The need to preserve the cultural heritage of the local community - The need to encourage the expansion of public service infrastructure - The indispensable contribution which property developers make towards local economic development and the continuing needs to encourage such development - market value of residential property below a determined threshold; - owners of property situated within an area affected by - a disaster within the meaning of the Disaster Management Act, 2002 (Act No. 57 of2002); or - any other serious adverse social or economic conditions; - zoning and/or actual use of the property; and - availability of services funded by rates for a property.
+The following criteria may be taken into consideration for the purpose of granting exemptions, reductions and rebates:

+- indigent status of the owner of a property; - income of the owner and/or household on a property; - Owners temporarily without income - The services provided to the community by public service organisations - The need to preserve the cultural heritage of the local community - The need to encourage the expansion of public service infrastructure - The indispensable contribution which property developers make towards local economic development and the continuing needs to encourage such development - market value of residential property below a determined threshold; - owners of property situated within an area affected by - a disaster within the meaning of the Disaster Management Act, 2002 (Act No. 57 of2002); or - any other serious adverse social or economic conditions; - zoning and/or actual use of the property; and - availability of services funded by rates for a property.

-- 2. To qualify for the rebate a property owner must: - (i) occupy the property as his/her normal residence; - (ii) be at least 60 years of age or in receipt of a disability pension from the Department of Social Development; - (iii) be in receipt of a total monthly income from all sources (including income of spouses of owner) not exceeding R 5,000.00; - (iv) not be the owner of more than one property. - (v) Sectional titles with a unit for the apartment and a separate garage unit number will be dealt as one unit and will be granted a rebate on both accounts; and - (vi) provided that where the owner is unable to occupy the property due to no fault of his/her own, the spouse or minor children may satisfy the occupancy requirement. - (vii) Owners of rateable property registered in the name of institutions or organizations, which in the opinion of the council, performs welfare, charitable and humanitarian work; cultural work; amateur sport and social activities; protect or maintain collections or buildings of historical or cultural interest, including art galleries, archives and libraries; conservation; environment and animal welfare; education and development; health care; agricultural (Experimental farms); municipal property and usage where the council is engaged in land sales transactions which take place after the financial year has started; where the municipality register a road reserve or servitude on a privately owned property a pro-rata rebate equal to the value of the reserve or servitude will be given to the owner; state hospitals, clinics and institutions for mentally ill persons, which are not performed for gain. - (viii) Owners who own a second property, where someone else has a permanent right to life, and cannot use the property until the beneficiary dies, can apply, and submit the necessary supporting documents with the application.
+To qualify for the rebate a property owner must:

+- (i) occupy the property as his/her normal residence; - (ii) be at least 60 years of age or in receipt of a disability pension from the Department of Social Development; - (iii) be in receipt of a total monthly income from all sources (including income of spouses of owner) not exceeding two state pensions plus 40% (R4 984.00 from 1 April 2019); - (iv) not be the owner of more than one property; - (v) Sectional titles with a unit for the apartment and a separate garage unit number will be dealt as one unit and will be granted a rebate on both accounts; and - (vi) provided that where the owner is unable to occupy the property due to no fault of his/her own, the spouse or minor children may satisfy the occupancy requirement. - (vii) Owners of rateable property registered in the name of institutions or organisations, which in the opinion of the council, performs welfare, charitable and humanitarian work; cultural work; amateur sport and social activities; protect or maintain collections or buildings of historical or cultural interest, including art galleries, archives and libraries; conservation; environment and animal welfare; education and development; health care; agricultural (Experimental farms); municipal property and usage where the council is engaged in land sales transactions which take place after the financial year has started; where the municipality register a road reserve or servitude on a privately owned property a pro-rata rebate equal to the value of the reserve or servitude will be given to the owner; state hospitals, clinics and institutions for mentally ill persons, which are not performed for gain.